-Calypso Farm and Ecology Center is situated on 30 acres, with nearly three acres in cultivation.
+Calypso Farm and Ecology Center is situated on 30 acres, with over 3 acres in cultivation.
 Beginning in early June, we offer 16-20 weeks (weather permitting) of fresh, organically grown vegetables and herbs.
 We grow over 50 vegetable, herb, and flower crops, with many varieties of each.

 We accept Food Stamps for CSA Shares!